 Participants

 We collected data from 47 participants who were recruited through McGill’s classified ads system.
 This study was approved by McGill’s Research Ethics Office (REB).
-Three participants were excluded from the analysis for choosing the risky option less than 15% of the time.
-Of the remaining 44 participants, 21 participants were randomly assigned to the Episodic condition, and 24 participants were randomly assigned to the Control condition.
-25 participants were randomly assigned to the first-win condition, and 20 participants to the second-win condition.
+Five participants were excluded from the analysis for having insufficient levels of exploration; four of them chose the risky option 3 times or less during the first 30 trials, and one chose the risky option 7 times overall.
+One participant from the control condition was excluded for being approximately 4 standard deviations (estimated without the outlier) away from the mean overall level of risk-taking in the control group.
+Of the remaining 41 participants, 21 participants were randomly assigned to the Episodic condition, and 20 participants were randomly assigned to the Control condition.
+22 participants were randomly assigned to the first-win condition, and 19 participants to the second-win condition.
 Participants were compensated $10 CAD for one hour, and received an average of $1.25 CAD, (SD= 0.069) for each of the two sessions.
 We administered the Positive and Negative Affect Schedule (PANAS; Watson et al., 1988) both at the beginning of the experimental session and at the end, and the Offer Self-Image Questionnaire (OSIQ; Patton & Noller, 1991) at the end of the experimental session.

 Episodic specificity induction